juli9834/huset-kbh/wordpress/wp-content/plugins/akismet/readme.txt

 * Improve performance by only requesting the akismet_comment_nonce option when absolutely necessary.
 * Fixed two bugs that could cause PHP warnings.
-* Fixed a bug that was preventing the "Remove author URL" feature from working after a comment was edited using "Quick Edit."
+* Fixed a bug that was prEventing the "Remove author URL" feature from working after a comment was edited using "Quick Edit."
-* Fixed a bug that was preventing the URL preview feature from working after a comment was edited using "Quick Edit."
+* Fixed a bug that was prEventing the URL preview feature from working after a comment was edited using "Quick Edit."

 = 3.3 =
 *Release Date - 23 February 2017*

 * Updated the Akismet admin pages with a new clean design.
-* Fixed bugs preventing the `akismet_add_comment_nonce` and `akismet_update_alert` wrapper functions from working properly.
+* Fixed bugs prEventing the `akismet_add_comment_nonce` and `akismet_update_alert` wrapper functions from working properly.
-* Fixed bug preventing the loading indicator from appearing when re-checking all comments for spam.
+* Fixed bug prEventing the loading indicator from appearing when re-checking all comments for spam.
 * Added a progress indicator to the "Check for Spam" button.
 * Added a success message after manually rechecking the Pending queue for spam.